jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 〰〰〰

+Matt Pocock, [State Management: How to tell a bad boolean from a good boolean][booleans].
+This post changed how I think about and write booleans.
+It is far too easy in programming to assign two boolean variables in state called `loading` and `complete`, and then create a situation where they are both true and nothing makes sense.
+I think booleans are an overused primitive in all of programming, and this post offers a path to sanity.

+> Bad booleans represent state.
+Good booleans are derived from state.
+-- Matt Pocock

+〰〰〰

 Zed Shaw via Abhishek Nagekar, [Advice From An Old Programmer][zed].
 There will likely come a day when you find programming to be a little bit boring.
 It will cease to be joyful as a pure exercise.
 What do you do then?
 It's a question I'm